t-kojima/kinpost/README.md

 ## Usage

 - Append any files to custom JavaScript (or CSS) form, if the same filename exists, overwrite an old file.
 - File uploads to Testing Environment.
-Use `deploy` option, if you need upload to Production Environment.
+If you need upload to Production Environment, try use `deploy` option.

 ```js
 const kinpost = require('kinpost');